SARI PALOSAARI

 Photo 1, 3, 4, 6, 7, 8, 9, 10, 11 ©Maija Toivanen/HAM/Helsinki Biennial

-The notion of `maa´ (`country, land, earth, world, ground, soil, terra´ in Finnish) inspired associations of defending the valuable; historically the country and a certain area of land, and today the material earth itself as a stage and mineral provider for all the living entities on its rocky surface.
+The performative installation was created in response to the history and present of the island of Vallisaari and especially the former gunpowder cellar in Alexander Battery, where the installation was exhibited.
+The notion of `maa´ (`country, land, earth, world, ground, soil, terra´ in Finnish) inspired associations of defending what's valuable; historically the country and a certain area of land, and today, the material earth itself as a stage and mineral provider for all the living entities on its rocky surface.

 Interview HB